Surya-Rayala/online-face-detection/README.md

 > incompatible torch/CUDA, run each as its own [HTTP service](#optional-serve-it-as-an-http-service)
 > (e.g. an `nvcr.io/nvidia/l4t-pytorch` container) and compose them by URL with the `[client]` proxy.

-**Pre-build & cache an artifact** (optional — otherwise built on first use).
+### Pre-build & cache an artifact

+Optional — otherwise built on first use.
 Choose the runtime you'll deploy with for the target device:
 ```bash
 online-face-export --model retinaface --weights mobilenet0.25 --runtime trt --device auto
 ```